-FRENCH.-The first year in French is given mainly to systematic exercises designed to fix, with certainty, in the memory of the students, grammatical form, while furnishing them with a useful vocabulary.
+This department includes the study of French and German.
+French.-The first year in French is given mainly to systematic exercises designed to fix, with certainty, in the memory of the students, grammatical form, while furnishing them with a useful vocabulary.
 These are practiced orally, and also written, thus acquainting both ears and eyes with correct usage.